 Here is the colour chart for my Hydrocryl acrylics.

 Texture-wise, Hydrocryl is about the thickest acrylic I’ve come across.
 When I opened the Titanium White, I tilted it around and even held the jar upside down, and the paint didn’t budge.
 The other colours weren’t quite that thick, but they did still feel at least as thick – if not thicker – than the Matisse Structure acrylics, another Australian heavy body acrylic.
 They can be thinned down with water well enough, but I think it’s also worth using some flow medium to make it glide onto the canvas more easily (I think Hydrocryl do make their own mediums but I just used the Atelier Interactive Flow Medium I already had, and it worked fine).
+Most other heavy body acrylics can still be pushed around with a brush with little effort, but I found that the Hydrocryls were less amicable in this regard.
 These are definitely worth trying if you love shoveling paint onto the canvas with a palette knife (or a trowel) for thick impasto effects.
+However I did notice that they seemed to get ‘tacky’ a lot faster than my other acrylics.

 These are highly-pigmented paints that provide good coverage.
 Made in Melbourne since the late 70s, they were apparently created by a pharmacist for his artist friends before being made available to a wider market.
 They are non-toxic – no cadmiums or cobalts are used – so they’re a good choice if you’re buying paint for a child or are worried kids might get into your paints.
 I found that even when I thinned the paints down with water or flow medium, they still retained most of their opacity, which I was pleased with.